 On all devices, like any other apps, you need to connect your Twitch account.
 You will be needing your Twitch mobile or Twitch from a computer.
 Upon opening Twitch on Xbox, you’ll get a six-digit code that you need to enter on “twitch.tv/activate” using your phone app or your computer.

 When using Xbox, it can support any webcam for your video.
 It also supports all sorts of microphones and headsets.
 Connect all your devices and enable your microphone and webcam on the settings.

 Twitch streams have titles, tags, and descriptions so you can catch the attention of another gamer or people depending on their categories of choice.
 After setting up the title, you can now stream on Twitch.

 Stream on Twitch using a Smartphone

 Though PCs and consoles offer flexibility when it comes to hardware, smartphones are also a viable option for streaming on Twitch.
 Smartphones are beneficial especially if you want to stream but on a tight budget.
-We wrote a guide to start streaming on your mobile device too!
+We wrote a guide to start streaming on twitch on your mobile phone too!

 Download the Twitch App

 Log in to your Twitch Account